This website is best viewed in a browser that supports web standards.

 Then, with the completion of the Valk Agriculture Professions Center in 1970, the items were moved into display cases scattered along the corridors.
 They remained there until this summer.

 Now, Northwest's collection of agricultural and American Indian artifacts has a permanent home.
-Dr. Jamie Patton has cataloged, arranged and displayed the artifacts in a large room on the north side of Valk equipped especially for that purpose.
+Dr. Jamie Patton, former faculty member, cataloged, arranged and displayed the artifacts in a large room on the north side of Valk equipped especially for that purpose.
 The museum officially opened in fall 200.

 Items on display include collections of wrenches, horseshoes, butter churns and branding irons along with tools used by coopers (barrel makers), farriers (blacksmiths) and cobblers.